 Yellow rocket is a mustard native to Eurasia that was introduced long ago and today is found across North America.
-It is a leafy, much-branched plant that can grow to 2 feet tall.
+It is a leafy, much-branched biennial plant, growing from a taproot, that can grow to 2 feet tall.
+The stems are hairless and ridged.

 The fruit is a long seedpod (technically, a silique); these form at the bottom of the cluster as new flowers open at the tips of the flower stalks.